nconc &rest lists ⇒ concatenated-list

 x ⇒ (A B C D E F)

-Note, in the example, that the value of x
+Note, in the example, that the value of x is now different,

 since its last cons

-has been rplacd’d to the value of y
+has been rplacd’d to the value of y.

-If (nconc x y)
+If (nconc x y) were evaluated again,

 it would yield a piece of a circular list,